strindberg/emacsj/README.md

   Download the [latest release](https://github.com/strindberg/emacsj/releases/latest) and install it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

+## Getting Started

+1. Install the plugin from the JetBrains Marketplace or through GitHub.
+2. Open Preferences -> Keymap and choose the commands you wish to use under Plugins -> EmacsJ.
+The plugin suggests key bindings, but these can of course be changed.
+3. If a command doesn't seem to do anything, double check that no other command is using the same key binding.

 ## Features